Why Colorectal Cancer is Rising in Young Adults: Q&A with an Emory Winship Colorectal Surgeon

 - “I eat healthy, so I’m safe.”
 A healthy lifestyle lowers risk but doesn’t eliminate it.

-Is a colonoscopy still the gold standard?
+Is a colonoscopy still the gold standard of screenings?

 What are polyps, and if they are found, does it mean that the patient will eventually get cancer?